Muslim Brotherhood: Sudan

-Until the election of Hamas in Gaza, Sudan was the one country where the Brotherhood was most successful in gaining power, its members making up a large part of the government officialdom following the 1989 coup d'état by General Omar al-Bashir.
-However, the Sudanese government dominated by the Muslim Brotherhood affiliated National Islamic Front (NIF) has come under considerable criticism for its human rights policies, links to terrorist groups, and war in southern Sudan and Darfur.

-In 1945, a delegation from the Muslim Brotherhood in Egypt visited Sudan and held various meetings inside the country advocating and explaining their ideology.
-Sudan has a long and deep history with the Muslim Brotherhood compared to many other countries.
-By April 1949, the first branch of the Sudanese Muslim Brotherhood organization emerged.
-However, simultaneously, many Sudanese students studying in Egypt were introduced to the ideology of the Brotherhood.
-The Muslim student groups also began organizing in the universities during the 1940s, and the Brotherhood's main support base has remained to be college educated.
-In order to unite them, in 1954, a conference was held, attended by various representatives from different groups that appeared to have the same ideology.
-The conference voted to establish a Unified Sudanese Muslim Brotherhood Organization based on the teachings of Imam Hassan Al-banna.

 An offshoot of the Sudanese branch of the Muslim Brotherhood, the Islamic Charter Front grew during the 1960, with Islamic scholar Hasan al-Turabi becoming its Secretary general in 1964.
 The Islamic Charter Front (ICM) was renamed several times most recently being called the National Islamic Front (NIF).
 The Muslim Brotherhood/NIF's main objective in Sudan was to Islamize the society "from above" and to institutionalize the Islamic law throughout the country where they succeeded.
 To that end the party infiltrated the top echelons of the government where the education of party cadre, frequently acquired in the West, made them "indispensable".
 This approach was described by Turabi himself as the "jurisprudence of necessity".

 Meeting resistance from non-Islamists, from already established Muslim organisations, and from non-Muslims in the south, the Sudanese NIF government under Turabi and the NIF organized a coup to overthrow a democratically elected government in 1989, organized the Popular Defense Force which committed "widespread, deliberate and systematic atrocities against hundreds of thousands of southern civilians" in the 1990s.
 The NIF government also employed "widespread arbitrary and extrajudicial arrest, torture, and execution of labor union officials, military officers, journalists, political figures and civil society leaders".

 The NCP was dissolved in the aftermath of the military takeover on 11 April 2019.